caglar10ur/dok8su/README.md

 # dok8su (u for unmanaged)

-**BEWARE: This is probably not you are looking for.
+**BEWARE: This is probably not the project you are looking for.
 Please see [dok8s](https://do.co/dok8s) for DigitalOcean's managed Kubernetes solution**

 > **Not For Production Use**